duplode/stunts-cartography/repldump/REPLDUMP.md

 as arguments and the corresponding plain text files, with a .dat extension, will be created in the directory of the input files.

-In addition to repldump2carto, we provide two sample files which may be of help in setting a workflow for convenient replay data processing.
-The repldump.sh bash script (translating it to DOS batch or PowerShell is left as an exercise to the reader) will, given a replay file as argument, run repldump via DOSBox on it, provided that there are both a Stunts folder with repldump and the provided repldump.conf DOSBox configuration file lying in the working directory.
+In addition to repldump2carto, we provide a few sample files which may be of help in setting a workflow for convenient replay data processing.
+The repldump.sh and repldump.bat scripts (for Linux and Windows respectively) will, given a replay file as argument, run repldump via DOSBox on it, provided that there are both a Stunts folder (named STUNTS and containing repldump) and the provided repldump.conf (a DOSBox configuration file) lying in the working directory.
+The scripts are meant as suggestions, to be checked and eventually adjusted before running; in particular, you may have to adjust the DOSBox path in the batch script.

 The source tree of repldump2carto was forked from the [stunts-repldump-analysis](https://bitbucket.org/duplode/stunts-repldump-analysis)